Tencent-RTC/.github/README.md

 Welcome to Tencent RTC Community GitHub! 🚀📹📱
 ===

-Hey, developers!
-We're thrilled to have you here at the Tencent RTC Community GitHub, where creativity and innovation meet real-time communication.
-This is your one-stop destination for discovering, learning, and contributing to our ever-growing collection of projects and resources.
+This is your one-stop destination for discovering, learning, and contributing to our ever-growing collection of projects and resources, where creativity and innovation meet real-time communication.

 What's Inside? 🎁
 ===